 Filing Your License

-You will file your completed license signed by your officiant with the Chatham County Probate Court in person or via mail using a self-addressed stamped envelope.
+- You will file your completed license signed by your officiant with the Chatham County Probate Court via mail using a self-addressed stamped envelope.
 The court will send you back your official marriage certificate.
-I can also file your paperwork for you if you are purchasing a Ceremony Only or Ceremony + Photography Package..
+You can also leave it in a dropbox at the courthouse before you leave Savannah.
+Due to COVID restrictions, you cannot file it in person after the ceremony.

 The State of South Carolina has a 24 hour waiting period for licenses, meaning you must plan ahead before making your travel arrangements.
 If you plan a Saturday wedding, you must apply for your marriage license on Thursday and pick it up on Friday, for example.
 More detailed information can be found from the Beaufort County probate court.